 US wants tougher sanctions on North Korea after long-range missile launch

 US Ambassador to the UN Linda Thomas-Greenfield pointed to a 2017 Security Council resolution committing member states to “update and strengthen the sanctions regime” if North Korea fires an intercontinental ballistic missile.
 “That’s exactly what happened,” Thomas-Greenfield said.
-“So now is the time to take that step.”
+“So now is the time to act.”

 The US ambassador to the UN announced that the United States would table a draft resolution to “update and strengthen” sanctions against North Korea.
 She gave no further details.